Supreme Court rejects appeal of former Kentucky clerk sued for refusing same-sex marriage licenses

 The high court refused to weigh in on her quest for qualified immunity, but Justices Clarence Thomas and Samuel A. Alito Jr. took shots at the court’s 2015 ruling in Obergefell v.
 Hodges, legalizing same-sex marriage.

-Though they agreed that the Supreme Court shouldn’t grant review in Ms. Davis’ case, they said the Obergefell ruling did not provide clarity for religious objectors.
+Though they agreed that the Supreme Court shouldn’t grant review for Ms. Davis, they said the Obergefell ruling did not provide clarity for religious objectors.

-“By choosing to privilege a novel constitutional right over the religious liberty interests explicitly protected in the First Amendment, and by doing so undemocratically, the Court has created a problem that only it can fix,” Justice Thomas wrote in an opinion, joined by Justice Alito.
+“By choosing to privilege a novel constitutional right over the religious liberty interests explicitly protected in the First Amendment, and by doing so undemocratically, the Court has created a problem that only it can fix,” Justice Thomas wrote in an statement, joined by Justice Alito.
 “Until then, Obergefell will continue to have ‘ruinous consequences for religious liberty.’”

 Sign up for Daily Newsletters